Lucrasoft/sharptypeconverter/README.md

 For the parsing the parser from NRefactory is used.  https://github.com/icsharpcode/NRefactory After that the parsed tree is read and a typescript file is build from here.

+Check out the current functionality on the guthub page: http://lucrasoft.github.io/sharptypeconverter/

 Current Status:

 Files can be converted individually.